-PSP Investments received fund transfers from the Government of Canada of \$378 million for the year ended March 31, 2021 (\$462 million for the year ended March 31, 2020) for the Fund, recorded in the Plan Account.
+PSP Investments did not receive any fund transfers from the Government of Canada for the year ended March 31, 2021 (no transfers for the year ended March 31, 2020) for the Fund.

 10 - Segment Information

 In order to fulfil its mandate, PSP Investments manages a diversified global portfolio composed of investments in various asset classes and has implemented an investment approach that focuses in the total fund approach rather than only on individual asset classes.
 The total fund approach guides the long-term investment strategy and focuses on managing total fund allocations and exposures in terms of asset classes, sectors and risk factors.